You must be registered to vote in Arizona to vote in any city, county, or state election. There are several ways to register to vote.

 Time Required: Not Too Long

-- In order to register to vote, you must be a citizen of the United States and 18 years of age or older preceding the next general election.
+- You must be a citizen of the United States and 18 years of age or older preceding the next general election.

-- To register to vote in Arizona, you must be a resident of Arizona 29 days preceding the next general election.
+- You must be a resident of Arizona 29 days preceding the next general election.

 - You must not have been convicted of a felony or treason, or if so, your civil rights must have been restored.
 You must not have been declared incompetent by a court.